mojira/arisa-kt/docs/Commands.md

 | Syntax      | `$ARISA_REMOVE_COMMENTS <username>` |
 | Permissions | Mod+                                |

+- `<username>`: Put the username of the user on Mojira as-is, including potential spaces.
+Do not encode spaces with the plus sign (`+`).
+Do not put quotes around it.

-Finds all comments created by the user on a specific report and restricts them
+Finds all comments created by the user on the current report and restricts them

 Note: the command is successful regardless of whether any comments by that user exist